Kitware/image_attribution/README.md

 The folder [survey](survey) contains a detailed writeup (by Dr. Kristy Roschke) documenting the results of a photojournalism workflow survey.
 The results from that survey were summarized in the published paper.

-For further information please contact Dr. Michael Albright (michael.albright@kitware.com).
+For further information please contact Dr. Arslan Basharat (arslan.basharat@kitware.com).

 ## Quickstart